 Amsterdam Schiphol (AMS).
 The Netherlands’ primary airport and one of Europe’s main long-haul hubs.
 Outdoor roof terraces accessible from transit zone, distributed across the central terminal.
 Schiphol’s flat single-terminal design (with multiple piers) makes terraces easy to reach from any gate.

 Eindhoven (EIN).
 Budget-carrier hub serving Ryanair, Wizz Air, and others.
 Compact single terminal.
-Outdoor smoking zones primarily landside near terminal entrance.
+Outdoor smoking areas primarily landside near terminal entrance.
 Transit smoking limited.

 Rotterdam The Hague (RTM).
-One of Europe’s most compact airports — outdoor smoking zones just steps from the terminal doors.
-No airside smoking; transit passengers exit security.
+One of Europe’s most compact airports — outdoor smoking areas just steps from the terminal doors, plus an airside open-air panorama terrace (via Restaurant de Horizon) and a terrace after passport control, so transit smokers don’t need to exit security.

 Tips for Smokers at Dutch Airports